 Mom & Baby Programs and Activities

 When I started my Maternity leave, I was quite new to Toronto.
-For this reason, it was really hard for me to find out about all the Mom and Baby programs and activities this city has to offer for a new mom.
+For this reason, it was really hard for me to find out about all the Mom and Baby programs and activities this city has to offer for a new moms.

 I googled a lot regarding Mom & Baby activities or Baby and Me class but I didn’t find much.

-I think my LO’ was almost 10 months old when I learned about Ontario Early years center and I wish I knew about that before.
+I think my LO’ was almost 10 months old when I learned about the Ontario Early years center and I wish I knew about that before.

 I listed here all the programs that I tried by myself or programs that have been recommended to me by other moms.
 Also, added some ideas for things to do with your baby in Toronto.